Joe Louis vs. Jersey Joe Walcott: Background

 Following his September 1946 1st round stoppage victory over Tami Mauriello, Joe Louis had spent the following months fighting in exhibitions across the Americas, attempting to earn enough money to settle his debts.
 In August it was announced by promoter Mike Jacobs that Louis would face top ranked contender Jersey Joe Walcott in a 10 round bout at Madison Square Garden on 14 November, with the title only on the line via knockout.
 Speaking to the press after the bout was signed Walcott's manage Joe Webster told the press "It took'em a long time to come around to us, and we aren't getting the kind of match we wanted but we're happy to have the chance anyway.
-Walcott deserved a shot at the title long ago but Louis kept giving him the cold shoulder.
+Walcott deserved a shot at the title long ago, but Louis kept giving him the cold shoulder.
 Instead, Louis wanted to fight Joe Baksi who was well beaten by Walcott two years ago."

-Despite being 4 months older than the champion, Walcott had began his professional career 4 years before Louis.
+Despite being 4 months older than the champion, Walcott had begun his professional career 4 years before Louis.
 He had also been a sparring partner for Louis before his first bout with Max Schmeling.
 After spending much of his early career lacking professional management and a regular training routine, he was noticed by local boxing manager Felix Bocchicchio, during a pair of 1944 bouts in Haddonfield, New Jersey, who saw his potential was able to provide him and his family with the financial stability to enable Walcott focus on boxing full time.
 With new professional trainers, Nick and Dan Florio, Walcott switched to a professional training routine and diet, while focusing on improving his footwork and counter punching.
 By the time bout with Louis was made, Walcott had a record of 16–3 since he began working with the Florio brothers, having wins over Joe Baksi, Jimmy Bivins, Joey Maxim & Elmer Ray and having avenged all three of his defeats.

 On September 16, Louis agreed to the request of the NYSAC chair Eddie Eagan to change to the bout to a full 15 round championship bout in exchange for pushing the date back three weeks to 5 December in order to allow him more time to train.

 Louis was a 1 to 10 favourite to win.